-where BANG is the token name for ! .
+where BANG is the token name for !.
 Then the definition of Bacat can be added to variant.defs:

-'''

-Bacat(x,y,z) x " \|"
+Bacat(x,y,z) x "|| " z

-'''

-Such changes to icon.g usually change the number of shift/reduce conflicts encountered by Yacc.
-This change increases the number from 211 to 233.
+Such changes to icon_g.c usually increase the number of shift/reduce conflicts encountered by Yacc.